Alumnus Melvin DeGroote was one of nation’s most prolific innovators

 Most of his discoveries focused on chemical de-emulsifiers that separate crude oil from impurities, without which “most of the oil pumped in the U.S. for the last century would have been too corrosive for pipelines or tankers to transport,” noted Business Insider Australia.
-He also invented the chemical recipe that allows chocolate to stick to ice cream, leading to the Eskimo pie.
+He also invented the chemical recipe that allows chocolate to stick to ice cream, leading to the chocolate-covered ice cream bar.

 DeGroote attended high school in Sisterville, West Virginia, and earned his bachelor’s in chemical engineering from The Ohio State University in 1915.